 What kind of questions are they?

-Questions are designed to elicit teen-friendly information about daily life that may reflect underlying priorities and circumstances.
+Questions are designed to elicit student-friendly information about daily life that may reflect underlying priorities and circumstances.
 Topics might include food, clothing, family, school, friends, entertainment, and more.
-Since culture is made up of many small interactions, these questions will provide a window into what makes everyday life and everyday decision making "tick" for teens in many different cultures the world over.
+Since culture is made up of many small interactions, these questions will provide a window into what makes everyday life and everyday decision making "tick" for students in many different cultures the world over.